CDCgov/geneflow/docs/chapters/tutorials/multi-step-workflow.rst

 Steps
 ~~~~~

 Add the wc app as the second step.
 Set the ``app:`` value to the location specified in the ``apps-repo.yaml`` file.
 The ``depend:`` value sets the steps that needs to complete before the current step runs.
-Set wc to depend on hello world step.
-Set the ``file:`` option (input to the wc to '{hello->output}/helloworld.txt' specifying the "helloworld.txt" file produced in the hello step as the input to wc.
+Set wc to depend on hello world step since the output of the hello world app is the input to the wc app.
+Set the ``file:`` option of wc to '{hello->output}/helloworld.txt' specifying the "helloworld.txt" file produced in the hello step as the input to wc.
 Finally, set the ``output:`` option under the wc step as the name of the output file.

 .. code-block:: yaml